cstrobbe/OAF-requirements/README.md

 The content of this repository is an unpacked
 [ODT file](https://en.wikipedia.org/wiki/OpenDocument).
-When you download the repository as a ZIP file, you can change the ending of the file from `zip` to `odt` and open it in [LibreOffice](http://www.libreoffice.org/) or
+However, after downloading the repository as a ZIP file, and changing the ending of the file from `zip` to `odt`, the file cannot be opened with [LibreOffice](http://www.libreoffice.org/) or
 [OpenOffice](http://www.openoffice.org/).